MUDE-2025/GA2.1/report.md

 The Crank-Nicolson scheme seems to be able to reproduce this curve (see blue curve) because the mesh P&eacute;clet number = $0.35 \times 100 / 55$ = 0.64 is less than 2.
 Also note that this scheme has no numerical diffusion so the smoothing is caused solely by physical diffusion.

+**(1pt):** at least an explanation of the notion of physical diffusion must be included, if not then 0.5 pt less

 % solution_end